showell-labs/react-native-fs-fork/README.md

 from the original library.
 They are present in the codebase, but haven't been tested to work after refactoring for the new version of the library, and a few of them were commented out and marked as not yet supported on some platforms.

-### (iOS only) `copyAssetsVideoIOS(videoUri: string, destPath: string): Promise<string>`

-*Not available on Mac Catalyst.*

-Copies a video from assets-library, that is prefixed with 'assets-library://asset/asset.MOV?...' to a specific destination.

 ### (iOS only) `resumeDownload(jobId: number): void`